Sameen20-bot/10-Pearls-AQI-Predictor/README.md

 ## Feature store

-Three feature groups in Hopsworks, one per horizon.
+The feature groups in Hopsworks are as follows:

 ```
 aqi_daily_day1   50 columns   time + 48 features + 1 target